-The UK voted to leave the European Union (EU) in June 2016.
-Article 50 was invoked and the formal exit is scheduled to take place on 29 March 2019.
-Negotiations are underway with numerous potential options including a hard exit, a soft exit or no deal.
+The UK voted to leave the EU in June 2016.
+In March 2017, Article 50 was invoked and the formal exit from the EU (Brexit) is scheduled to take place on 31 October 2019.

-Many businesses have not started planning for Brexit due to the confusion and lack of certainty to date.
-Businesses may need to implement new procedures with the following activities most likely to be affected:
+Businesses need to plan for Brexit and implement new procedures with the following activities most likely to be affected:

 • Importing goods